ahartlba/inject_config/README.md

     start_simulation(sim_config)
 ```

-For more examples look at the tests :)
+For more examples look at the tests :) (docs follow soon)